 Even though the Clone Wars were first mentioned by Obi-Wan Kenobi in the original 1977 Star Wars, it took George Lucas until 2002's Attack Of The Clones to fully introduce the Clone Wars to his audience.
 Hasbro produced the very first Clone Trooper figure at the end of the Power Of The Jedi toy line as a "sneak peak" for Attack Of The Clones.

 Hasbro also released a few Clone Trooper action figures during the first SAGA toy line in 2002, but it wasn't until the 2D animated Tartakovsky Clone Wars TV show in 2003, that Hasbro produced more Clones.
 The demand for Clone Troopers at the time was high, and it was hard to find any of them in the stores.

-In the fall of 2008, Lucasfilm released the Clone Wars Animated TV Show, a series which aired once weekly every Friday night on the Cartoon Network.
-Hasbro has been releasing action figures in the animated style based on this series since its launch.
+In the fall of 2008, Lucasfilm released the Clone Wars Animated TV Show, a series which aired once weekly every Friday night on the Cartoon Network (Saturday morning for Season 5).
+Hasbro released action figures in the animated style based on this series from Fall of 2008 until early 2013.

-Even though the figures are kept in an "animated look" to match the TV show, and they kept the 3'75 inch height from the basic, realistic looking figures from the main star wars line.
-Some of the earlier figures released have less articulation, but that changed quickly, and even Clone Wars figures were given the super articulated (14 joints or more) treatment.
+Hasbro kept the Clone Wars Toy Line in an "animated look" to match the TV show, and they kept the 3'75 inch height from the basic, realistic looking figures from the main star wars line.
+Some of the earlier figures released had less articulation, but as time went on even Clone Wars figures were given the super articulated (14 joints or more) treatment.

 Clone Trooper Central

-Clone Trooper Central is a list of all the clone figures which we have in our database.
-This also includes all the original trilogy troopers, whether they can be considered clones or not we'll leave up to you.
+Clone Trooper Central is a list of all the Clone Trooper action figures which are in the database.
+This also includes all the original trilogy troopers, whether they can be considered clones or not, that's up to you.